 5. What do you see as trends and opportunities in this field?
 Most career counselors work in secondary education settings, in state workforce offices, government, organizations, or in private practice.
 Private practitioners frequently offer additional services such as mental health counseling or resume writing.
 A recent trend is retirement counseling/coaching, for individuals wanting to design a satisfying third-quarter of life.

 6. Do you use assessments?
 If so, how do you select the appropriate one?
 The Myers-Briggs Type Indicator, Strong Interest Inventory, the Self-Directed Search and the Highlands Ability Battery are some of the most common.
 Other commonly used assessments include True Colors, SkillScan, card sorts, and for business, DISC.
 Qualitative (interview-based) assessments are also popular among many career counselors.

 7. What resources have been the most beneficial to your success?
 Nothing is as valuable as a network of like-minded professionals.
 Joining CCDA and NCDA, attending the trainings and conferences, and getting involved on a local or national level all help practitioners grow and thrive professionally and personally.

 8. Where do I get more information?
-See our list of individuals in the Information Interview Network (next section) who have agreed to talk to others interested in the field.
+See our list of individuals in the Find a Counselor (next section) who have agreed to talk to others interested in the field.
 We will do our best to answer all your questions.